Closing the gap between quality and sustainability in the fashion industry

-In 1974 the New York Times announced the decline of quality in clothes.
-Manufacturers and retailers named four main reasons why this happened: First “a lack of inspection at every stage of production”, second “the dwindling supply of skilled labor”, third “a lack of pride on all sides of the industry” and last but not least “the built‐in obsolescence of women’s styles, done deliberately to encourage business, and concurred by the majority of women”.
+In 1974 the New York Times reported the decline of quality in clothes.
+Manufacturers and retailers named four main reasons why this happened: First “a lack of inspection at every stage of production”, second “the dwindling supply of skilled labour”, third “a lack of pride on all sides of the industry” and last but not least “the built‐in obsolescence of women’s styles, done deliberately to encourage business, and concurred by the majority of women”.

 Such a headline is also befitting today.
 A study by Euromonitor about the volume sales trends from 2005-2015 , showed the number pieces of clothes sold is constantly rising due to cheaper and more accessible fashion (fast fashion), whereas clothing utilization per piece was declining at a similar rate.
 In times when the necessity to move towards a more sustainable fashion industry is highly prioritised, choosing quantity over quality is no longer viable.

 Figure 1: Image sourced from Ellen MacArthur Foundation.
 (2017).
 A new textiles economy: Redesigning fashion’s future.